Valeria Orsini Leaves Little To Imagination In Skimpy Pink Bikini

 More than 28,000 social media users liked the eye-catching image since it went live just a few hours ago.
 Hundreds of other followers also commented on the post to vocalize their praise about the model’s form, her good looks, and her tiny bathing suit.

-“How can anyone be so gorgeous,” one individual wrote, adding a heart-eye emoji to the end of their comment.
+“How can anyone be so gorgeous,” one individual wrote, adding a heart-eyed emoji to the end of their comment.

-“Beautiful queen, have an amazing day,” chimed in another admirer, following their sentences with a string of kiss-face and heart-eye emoji.
+“Beautiful queen, have an amazing day,” chimed in another admirer, following their sentences with a string of kiss-face and heart-eyed emoji.

 “Wow body looks amazing,” a third fan asserted.